-SCIENCE AND TECHNOLOGY (6.1 - 6.3) APLU FY2018 Request: \$14.571 billion
+SCIENCE AND TECHNOLOGY (6.1 - 6.3) APLU FY2019 Request: \$14.617 billion

-(FY2018 PBR = \$13.199B; FY2017 = 14.011B; FY2016 = \$13.251B)
+(FY2019 PBR = \$13.661B; FY2018 = TBD; FY2017 = \$14.011B)

 It is critical for U.S. national security that our military stay on the leading edge of technology and scientific capabilities.
-To do so, APLU recommends funding of \$14.572 billion in FY2018 for the DoD Science and Technology (S&T) account, a four percent increase over the level included in the House-passed FY2017 Defense Appropriations bill.
-As stated in the National Academies report, Rising Above the Gathering Storm, Defense S&T is essential to our national security and global military superiority.
+To do so, APLU recommends funding of \$14.617 billion in FY2019 for the DoD Science and Technology (S&T) account, a four percent increase over the level included in the Senate-passed FY2018 Defense Appropriations bill.
+Defense S&T is essential to our national security and global military superiority.
 The S&T program supports research that leads to the development of new weapon systems, defense capabilities and war fare technologies.
 We must maintain a strong investment in our defense science and research efforts if we intend to stay ahead in our defense capabilities, prevent an innovation deficit, and build a better America.